Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 Fruits and natural sweets

-Apples, pears, plums, cherries, blackberries, walnuts, chestnuts, and hazelnuts were common.
-Fruits could be eaten raw, dried, or incorporated into savory-sweet dishes.
+Apples, pears, plums, cherries, blackberries, walnuts, chestnuts, hazelnuts were common.
+Fruits could be eaten raw, dried, or incorporated into sweet-savory dishes.

 Cane sugar was a luxury imported product, reserved for the aristocracy.
-Honey was more common and used for sweetening, preserving, or flavoring.
-Jams were often medicinal in origin (electuaries), or prepared in thick syrups.
+Honey was more common and was used to sweeten, preserve, or flavor.
+Jams were often originally medicinal (electuaries), or prepared in thick syrups.

 Spices: taste and prestige